paulangus93/Data/README.md

 # Chaos Theory

 This is primarily an exercise in data visualisation as conclusions may be drawn by fine tuning data plots and simply observing the system's properties.
-It may be possible in the future to increase accuracy via data mining.
+Accuracy can be increased via data mining.

 Using the equation x<sub>n + 1</sub> = rx<sub>n</sub>(1 - x<sub>n</sub><sup>2</sup>), plot x as a function of n for many different r values to demonstrate chaos.
 From this, we can plot a range of n values as a function of r to create a bifurcation map.
 Inaccuracy can be visualised by plotting the bifurcation at r=2 at small and large n values.